International Study Options

 Semester or Year at King’s College, London (Biological Sciences, English, International Relations and Neuroscience Majors Only)

 Juniors and seniors in the majors listed above can directly enroll at King’s College, one of the top universities in the United Kingdom.
 King’s is strong in biological sciences and offers a special class for pre-med students, which combines classroom study with clinical attachments focusing on different aspects of medical practice.
 Students interested in security or peace and conflict studies can enroll in the War Studies Department, one of the few university departments in the world devoted to the study of war as a phenomenon.
 USC students must plan to take at least three courses for major credit to be eligible for this program.
-As the fields of study available to USC students may change, please check the Office of Overseas Studies Website for updated information.
 University housing is located throughout central London, and students can expect to commute to campus.
 Students must have a cumulative GPA of 3.3 or higher to be eligible for this program.

-Undergraduate communication students may spend a spring or fall semester at the USC London Center in the Bloomsbury area of London.
-Students enroll in 16 units of upper division communication course work taught by USC and British faculty.
-Students tour publishing and broadcasting companies, meet communication executives and government policy-makers and gain exposure to British media, culture and civilization.
-The program also includes group excursions to such places as Bath, Oxford, Cambridge, Stratford-upon-Avon, Stonehenge, Salisbury, Hastings and Paris.
-For further information, contact the Annenberg School for Communication and Journalism, Room 140, (213) 821-2180, email email@example.com, or visit annenberg.usc.edu/international.
+Undergraduate communication students may spend a spring or fall semester at the USC London Center, where they enroll in 16 units of upper-division communication course work.
+In addition to their studies, students tour publishing and broadcasting companies, meet communication executives and government policy-makers and gain exposure to British media, culture and civilization.
+The program also includes group excursions to such places as Bath, Oxford, Liverpool and Stonehenge.
+For further information, contact the Annenberg School for Communication and Journalism, Room 140, (213) 821-2717, email email@example.com, or visit annenberg.usc.edu/international.

-In the spring of their junior year, USC Annenberg public relations students spend a spring semester at the University of Westminster in London, one of the leading British institutions for the academic and professional study of public relations and media, culture and society.
-Students will be integrated into the University of Westminster and will take courses across the four Westminster campus locations around central London.
+In the spring of junior year, USC public relations students spend a spring semester at the University of Westminster in London, one of the leading British institutions for the academic and professional study of public relations and media, culture and society.
+Students will be integrated into the University of Westminster, and will take courses across the four Westminster campus locations around central London.
 Students will live in the central London district of Bloomsbury, and will be immersed into the public relations and media hub that is London.
-Students earn a total of 16 units at Westminster; up to 8 USC upper division journalism elective units toward their public relations major and 8 general elective units.
-For further information, contact the Annenberg School for Communication and Journalism, Room 140, (213) 821-2180, email email@example.com, or visit annenberg.usc.edu/international.
+Students earn a total of 16 units at Westminster; up to 8 USC upper-division journalism elective units toward their public relations major and 8 general elective units.
+For further information, contact the Annenberg School for Communication and Journalism, Room 140, (213) 821-2717, email email@example.com, or visit annenberg.usc.edu/international.

 Semester at University College London (UCL) (Art History, Earth Sciences, Geology, Neuroscience and Psychology Majors Only)